fbpx

 There are also a number of beach clubs that offer amenities such as changing rooms, showers, and restaurants, making it a convenient and enjoyable experience for families.

-How many days to spend in Venice with kids?
+How many days should we spend in Venice with kids?

 Keeping a constant eye on your children so that they don’t accidentally fall into a canal can get quite tiring!

-You can see all the must-do in Venice, Italy activities with your kids in around two days.
+You can see all the must-do activities in Venice, Italy, with your kids in around two days.
 Schedule three days in Venice if you want to enjoy a beach day at the Venice Lido or take a family trip to Burano or Murano.

 What are some kid-friendly Venice restaurants?